As a real estate agent team, we are often asked What Is The Normal Commission For A Realtor. The answer is: There isn’t one.

 We know that we’re going to get that home sold as fast as possible for the highest dollar amount.
 We’re incredibly skilled and educated with how to price your home.
 I personally am a digital marketing strategist and specialize in online marketing.
 So from Facebook ads to BING to Google adwords to Instagram, LinkedIn: all the social, we know how to present the home of the best light and how to get the most amount of buyers, which leads to the most amount of showings, which often case leads to multiple offers and higher price ranges, potentially cash buyers that can get you out of that gets you close that much quicker.

 And if there’s no appraisal, the cash buyer might even be able to come in higher than somebody would with the loan where the appraiser is low.
-If you’d like more information on this contact as Lori Ballen team, we would love to come out, take a look at your property, talk to you about pricing strategies and, um, and how we can get the most amount.
+If you’d like more information on this contact as Lori Ballen team, we would love to come out, take a look at your property, talk to you about pricing strategies and how we can get the most amount.
 Therefore, you are in that bottom line.
 Thanks for joining me today.